TNMP Power Outages (Texas New Mexico Power) | Utility

 When a Texas-New Mexico power outage occurs in your area, call TNMP’s outage number at 888-866-7456.
 You can access the TNMP Outage Map which shows a map of Texas with real-time power status updates of TNMP’s service areas.

-You can read our useful outage phone guide for the proper TDU power outage numbers to call for your region, including the Texas-New Mexico power company phone number.
-Below you can find the best informative resources for weather radar in your area.
+You can read our useful outage phone guide for the proper TDU power outage numbers to call for your region if you’re not in the TNMP service area.

 TNMP corrects power outages, provides accurate meter readings transmitted to retail providers for billing purposes, and maintains and constructs new poles that deliver electricity to areas in need.